 - I may have to take them down anyway due to the slide ending up in the spot where they are now.
 But I might get lucky and find that the slide stops just short of hitting them.
 I tried measuring to find out and I think they will be fine if I move them all as close to the cabinet as possible, but I won’t know for sure until we bring in our slides, which we can’t easily do at the moment.

 So that’s how I finally made the spice wall of my dreams!
 Let me know if you have any questions I didn’t think to answer!
+If you would like to see some other great ideas for storing spices, check out my blog post called Space-Saving Spice Storage Ideas.

-Also, click the image below if you would like to learn how to download my spice labels (for free) to print and use yourself.
+Finally, click the image below if you would like to learn how to download my spice labels (for free) to print and use yourself.